 The Automated Benefits Application is a quick, easy and secure way to apply for Canada child benefits for your newborn.
 It is a joint partnership between the Vital Statistics Agency of each province and the Canada Revenue Agency (CRA).
 You can use this service during the birth registration process.
-With your consent, the Vital Statistics Agency will send the registration information securely to the CRA after your child’s birth has been registered.
+With your consent, the Vital Statistics Agency will securely send the birth registration information to the CRA after your child’s birth has been registered.
 The CRA will then determine if you are eligible for benefits and send you a notice/payment within 8 weeks of receiving your benefit application.

 If you are thinking of using this service, the CRA recommends that you sign up for direct deposit prior to giving birth to your child in order to reduce delays in receiving your payments.